nesi/support-docs/docs/General/Announcements/New_capabilities_for_Machine_Learning_and_GPU_pricing_updates.md

-These activities will enable us to expand GPU access to an even broader community of users, as well as support more advanced and demanding performance needs across domains. <span class="fabric-editor-annotation" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="d92de427-dd8f-4965-a484-8faf3deebc67">If you’re interested in using these A100s for something other than machine learning, let us know by </span>[<span class="fabric-editor-annotation" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="d92de427-dd8f-4965-a484-8faf3deebc67">contacting NeSI Support</span>](mailto:https://support.nesi.org.nz/hc/en-gb/requests/new)<span class="fabric-editor-annotation" data-mark-type="annotation" data-mark-annotation-type="inlineComment" data-id="d92de427-dd8f-4965-a484-8faf3deebc67"> - that way we can keep you up to date on our plans. </span>
+These activities will enable us to expand GPU access to an even broader community of users, as well as support more advanced and demanding performance needs across domains. <span class="fabric-editor-annotation">If you’re interested in using these A100s for something other than machine learning, let us know by
+</span>[<span class="fabric-editor-annotation">contacting NeSI
+Support</span>](mailto:https://support.nesi.org.nz/hc/en-gb/requests/new)<span
+class="fabric-editor-annotation"> - that way we can keep you up to date on our plans. </span>